Close Menu

 Suspended plants

 In this brief section, I will talk about the two surprising addition to the lists, I call them suspended plants.
-They're not quite floating but do better being left to move around the aquarium free from the confines of a substrate.
-Though they're not true floating plants and don't sit atop the water surface, they keep a bit of buoyancy and, as described remain suspended in the aquarium.
+Though they’re not true floating plants and don’t sit atop the water surface, they keep a bit of buoyancy and, as described remain suspended in the aquarium.

 Hornwort (Ceratophyllum demersum)